 Pedestrians struck by vehicles are at high risk of serious injury or death.
 Georgia law protects pedestrians in crosswalks and at intersections, but drivers often fail to yield.

-If you’ve been injured as a pedestrian in Georgia, you may be entitled to seek compensation from several sources depending on the circumstances of the incident.
-Understanding these options ensures you don’t leave money on the table during your recovery.
+If you’ve been injured as a pedestrian in Georgia, you may be entitled to seek compensation from several types of insurance depending on the circumstances of the incident.
+Understanding these options ensures you don’t leave any money on the table and obtain maximum compensation for your injuries.

 Mon | 09:00 am – 05:00 pm | |